Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Run-Time Type Information (RTTI)

-Avoid over using Run Time Type Information (RTTI).
+Avoid overusing Run Time Type Information (RTTI).

-Using the type of an object at run-time is in general a problem of architecture.
-And it's also hard to maintain if you have decision trees or switch statements scattered throughout the code which all need to be updated when making changes.
+Using the type of an object at run-time is, in general, a problem of architecture.
+Moreover, it is also hard to maintain if you have decision trees or switch statements scattered throughout the code which all need to be updated when making changes.

 ## Casting

 Even if the C++\-style cast syntax (with `static_cast<>`) is more verbose, always use it over old C-style casts.

-* Use brace initialization to convert arithmetic types (e.g. int64{x}).
-This is the safest approach because code will not compile if conversion can result in information loss.
+* Use brace initialization to convert arithmetic types (e.g., int64{x}).
+This is the safest approach because the code will not compile if the conversion can result in information loss.
 The syntax is also concise.
 * Use `static_cast` as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
 * Use `const_cast` to remove the const qualifier, avoid using it too frequently.
 * Use `reinterpret_cast` to do unsafe conversions of pointer types to and from integer and other pointer types.
 Use this only if you know what you are doing and you understand the aliasing issues.